Rules of the Society

-Applications for membership shall be submitted in writing to the Honorary Secretary for consideration at one specified meeting of the Committee in each year.
-The election of candidates making such application shall be at the absolute discretion of the Committee and the Committee shall in no circumstances be under a duty to state its reasons for or against the election of any particular candidate.
+(a) Proposals for membership of the Society may only be submitted by Members.
+Any such proposal shall be submitted in writing to the Honorary Secretary for consideration at the next meeting of the Committee in each year.
+The election of candidates for membership shall be at the absolute discretion of the Committee and the Committee shall in no circumstances state its reasons for or against the election of any particular candidate.

-Membership shall continue, subject to the provision of these Rules, from year to year without need for re-election.
+(b) Membership shall continue, subject to the provisions of these Rules, from year to year without need for re-election.

 8. CLASSES OF MEMBERSHIP

 For the purposes of this clause, there shall be three categories of membership, namely members; supporting members (hereinafter

 “Supporting Members”); and retired members (hereinafter “Retired Members”). :